 They even think people who drink tea must be ill.

-Groups of grey haired men hold court in another corner.
-Students in sunglasses sunbathe on the cobbled concrete and school groups shuffle around learning about their rich history.
+Groups of grey haired men hold court in another corner, students in sunglasses sunbathe on the cobbled concrete, and school groups shuffle around learning about the history.

-As I strolled around this medieval scenery diving into cafes for black coffees I felt like I was in a mighty museum where much of what is familiar to us began.
+As I stroll around this medieval scenery diving into cafes for black coffees I feel like I’m in a mighty museum where much of what is familiar to us began.

-Food wise, this is the home of that mythological dish spaghetti Bolognese.
-Although the sauce is actually called ragu and it comes served with the ribbon-like pasta tagliatelle.
+Food wise, this is the home of one of the world’s favourite dishes, spaghetti Bolognese.
+Although the sauce is actually called ragu and it comes served with the ribbon-thick pasta tagliatelle.

 You can find it in many of the restaurants, you can almost smell it in the air.

-I sat in Cantina Bentivoglio mulling over the menu but when I looked over to the other tables and saw everyone tucking into the ragu, it was the natural choice.
+I sit in Cantina Bentivoglio mulling over the menu but when I look over to the other tables and see everyone tucking into the ragu, it was the natural choice.

-Within 10 minutes of the food arriving, it went.
-I wanted to order another one.
+Within 10 minutes of the food arriving, it goes.
+I could eat another one.

-And for a dish so ancient, the ingredients seem so humble with just beef, celery, carrots, passata and red wine which take between one to six hours to cook down.
+And for a dish so ancient, the ingredients are so humble with just beef, celery, carrots, passata and red wine, which takes between one to six hours to cook down.

 There can only be good meals to be had in this part of the world as it was also the birthplace of lasagne.
-Buca Manzoni – just down the road from Neptune’s monument is the best place for this well-established favourite.
+Buca Manzoni – just down the road from Neptune’s monument is the best place for this other family favourite.

-And don’t leave there without a time-honoured digestif after the meal.
-The post-dinner drinks aren’t to be out done by the aperitif so order a Grappa, Limoncello, or Nocino, a regional walnut liquor.
+And don’t leave without a time-honoured digestif after the meal.
+The post-dinner drinks aren’t to be out done by the aperitif, so order a Grappa, Limoncello, or a Nocino, a regional walnut liquor.

-The neighbouring town of Modena also has a legacy of its own as the capital of engines.
+The neighbouring town of Modena also has a legacy of its own, known as the capital of car engines.

 For just over £10 you can spend an afternoon in the Ferrari museum learning among other things that founder Enzo Ferrari wore his dark sunglasses in memory of his son who died aged 24 from muscular dystrophy.

-What impressed me the most though was ice cream topped with dark, rich and handsome balsamic.
+What impressed me again was the food, this time the ice cream that comes topped with dark, rich and handsome balsamic.

 To be the genuine article the vinegar has to be aged for at least 12 years.
-But whoever thought of adding it as a topping to Gelato was a genius.
+But whoever thought of adding it as a topping to Gelato?
+It’s genius.

-And gave us the perfect way to end our banquet.
+It gives us the perfect way to end our weekend banquet.